 What Are The Best Valley Schools?

 Data changes from year to year.
 Even school boundaries can change.
 This is an area where a buyer really needs to practice due diligence and get the information themselves.
-I try to get you as much information as I can, but you might have questions I wouldn't consider asking.
+I try to get my buyers as much information as I can, but they might have questions I wouldn't consider asking.

 I don't think that buyers and sellers realize that real estate agents get tested.
 Testers can be actual buyers sent out to agents to test how they treat different buyers.
 These kinds of questions might also be asked to test our response.
 Even if I knew the answers to these types of questions, which I don't, I would not risk my long-standing license to give an answer that is nothing more than a personal opinion.